biostat-duan-lab/UNSemblePRS/README.md

 To protect participant privacy, this script contains analysis workflows only and does not include any individual-level data.

 ### `AoU_compute_PRS_PGScatalog.ipynb`
-Provides code for computing polygenic risk scores within the All of Us Research Program using pre-trained scoring files obtained from the PGS Catalog.
+Provides code for computing polygenic risk scores within the All of Us (AoU) Research Program using pre-trained scoring files obtained from the PGS Catalog.

 **Note:** This notebook cannot be run directly, as it requires access to individual-level genetic data that is only available within the secure AoU Researcher Workbench.
-To reproduce this workflow, users must register for an All of Us Researcher Workbench account, set up a workspace, and preprocess the individual-level genetic data within that controlled tier environment.
+To reproduce this workflow, users must register for an AoU Researcher Workbench account, set up a workspace, and preprocess the individual-level genetic data within that controlled tier environment.
 The code is provided as a reference/template; individual-level data are not included in order to protect participant privacy.

 ### `PGS_catalog_info/`
 Contains supplementary metadata files related to the PGS Catalog resources used in this study:
 - `pgs_all_metadata_v2024.xlsx` — PGS Catalog metadata corresponding to the version used in this study.
 - `PGSID_by_phenotype.xlsx` — Complete list of PGS IDs evaluated for each phenotype.
-- `AoU_PGSID_to_remove.csv` — List of PGS IDs excluded from analysis because the corresponding models were trained using All of Us genetic and phenotypic data, which could introduce potential data leakage.
+- `AoU_PGSID_to_remove.csv` — List of PGS IDs excluded from analysis because the corresponding models were trained using All of Us (AoU) genetic and phenotypic data, which could introduce potential data leakage.

 ---